-DO NOT remove anti-siphon valves from system.
-Anti-siphon valves prevent fuel from flowing into bilge should a fuel hose or fitting leak.
-If the valve becomes clogged, clean and reinstall or replace it.
+DO NOT remove anti-siphon valves from the system.
+Anti-siphon valves prevent fuel from flowing into the bilge should a fuel hose or fitting leak.
+If the fuel valve becomes clogged, clean and reinstall or replace it.

-Fuel Tanks
+Fuel Tank